burga05/webcodecamjs/README.md

 WebCodeCamJS & WebCodeCamJQuery
 ===============================

-New versions of popular WebCodeCam jQuery plugin Available jquery or javascript version.
+New versions of popular WebCodeCam jQuery plugin<br>
-Advantages compared to the previous version:
-Built in camera selector menu creation.
-Faster, Lower CPU and Memory usage and more configurable!

     - Very simple usage
     - Some option for optimal result
     - Quick implementation
     - Optimized for all modern browsers

+Advantages compared to the previous version:<br>

+    - Built in camera selector menu creation
+    - Faster
+    - Lower CPU and Memory usage
+    - More configurable

 * [WebCodeCamJS] - Online Demo